23 Mar History of Easter Egg Jewellery

 It was also one of the earliest festivals known to precede the holiday that we call Easter today.

 Decorated Easter eggs

 The tradition of decorated Easter eggs dates back millennia.
 The custom is particularly old in Ukraine, where it is believed to go back to the prehistoric Tryptilian culture.

 In Ukraine, the decorated egg is called a pysanka.
 There, egg painting has the same symbolic significance of spring and new life that is associated with Easter elsewhere in Europe.

 Today egg decorating in Ukraine is considered a real art form.

-Many different techniques are used, but hand painting and dyeing are the most common.
+Many different techniques are used, but hand painting and dying are the most common.
 Hot wax is often poured over the egg before it’s decorated in order to give it a beautiful sheen.